Result format

 order to see those values at the Suite level,

-configure result_format
+configure result_format in your

 Checkpoint configuration.